brentpinero/aitaskchain/README.md

 # Task Chain Manual

-AI Task Chain, a Python tool, smartly orchestrates a series of tasks to fulfill a specific objective.
-It uniquely harnesses OpenAI's language comprehension capabilities to develop new tasks influenced by the outcomes of preceding ones.
+AI Task Chain, a Python tool, intelligently orchestrates a series of tasks to fulfill a specific objective.
+It leverages OpenAI's language comprehension capabilities to develop new tasks influenced by the outcomes of preceding ones.
 Pinecone is employed to archive and recall task results, aiding future decision-making.
-This dynamic system loops continuously, halting only upon achieving the objective—indicated by an exhausted task list—or upon reaching a preset iteration threshold.
+This dynamic system loops continuously, halting only upon achieving the objective (a.k.a a fully completed task list) or upon reaching a preset iteration maximum.

 This README will cover the following: